hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_app.html.markdown

 * `persistent_disk` - (Optional) An `persistent_disk` block as defined below.

+* `public_endpoint_enabled` - (Optional) Should the App in vnet injection instance exposes endpoint which could be accessed from Internet?

 * `tls_enabled` - (Optional) Is End to End TLS Enabled?
 Defaults to `false`.

 ---